 Average Retirement Savings in America

 Retirement savings tend to increase with age due to factors such as higher earnings, compound interest, and longer saving periods.
-Here’s a breakdown of median retirement account balances by age group:
+Here’s a breakdown of mean and median 401(k) retirement account balances by age group:

 Other assets contributing to retirement wealth